-MU PCOR is a multi-disciplinary Center within the Department of Family and Community Medicine at the University of Missouri School of Medicine.
+MU PCOR was created to be a multi-disciplinary Center within the Department of Family and Community Medicine at the University of Missouri School of Medicine.

 - Vascular surgery outcomes